Not sure what Miami is famous for? Worry not.

 Year-round warm, sunny weather is something that practically the whole state of Florida is known for, but it’s especially true for the city of Miami.

-Miami is famous for having perfectly warm winters (unlike many other cities in the United States) and hot, humid summers.
+Miami is famous for being one of the best places in Florida for warm winters (unlike many other cities in the United States) and hot, humid summers.
 The city is often praised for having some of the best weather in the country and millions of visitors flock to Miami each year to experience it.

 Despite all the hype around Miami’s warm weather, the city also experiences many brutal hurricanes and tropical storms each year due to Miami’s position in the warm ocean waters.